Hilton hotel concierge desk

 Strength: mid-tier breakfast benefit

-Gold's complimentary breakfast at most properties is worth $30-50 per stay.
+Gold's food and beverage credit (US full-service brands) or complimentary breakfast (most properties outside the US) is worth $30-50 per stay for two.
 For travellers above 10 nights/year, this single benefit pays back the loyalty effort.

 Strength: easy mid-tier qualification

-20 nights is achievable for travellers who would not qualify for Marriott Platinum (50 nights) or Hyatt Globalist (60 nights).
-The accessibility is a real advantage.
+25 nights, 15 stays, or $6,000 of spend is achievable for travellers who would not qualify for Marriott Platinum (50 nights) or Hyatt Globalist (60 nights).
+The accessibility is a real advantage, and the January 2026 changes widened it.

 Weakness: points value

 Hilton points value declined steadily over the past decade.
-Currently roughly 0.5 cents per point at peak hotels.
-The points-redemption math is the worst among major programmes.
+The Points Guy's June 2026 valuation is 0.5 cents per point and Frequent Miler's redemption data says 0.35.
+Either way, the points-redemption math is the worst among major programmes.

 The Hilton Aspire card